 No matter how many nooks and crannies you utilize, sometimes there just isn't enough room to store all your things.
 But that doesn't mean your belongings have to stay strewn about your furniture and floors.
 Instead, think about ways to use your walls and ceilings to make your living room feel larger and more organized.
 Floating shelves are both stylish and functional, and hanging hooks are also a great way to keep linens, blankets, and hats nice and tidy.
 We also love how this room used a bench to keep things nice and neat.

-Place a cushion on it or get it upholstered for a cozier feel, and then stack your books and shoes underneath it (something you can't always do with bulky couches).
+Place a cushion on a bench or get it upholstered for a cozier feel.
+Then stack your books and shoes underneath it (something you can't always do with bulky couches).

 Consider Cubbies, and Use the Mantel